App Volumes architecture

 - App Volumes supports Azure Virtual Desktop configured with (Microsoft Active Directory, Entra ID, or a Hybrid directory service).

-- Support for App Volumes integration with Azure Virtual Desktop, using Azure Marketplace deployment automation, is supported from App Volumes version 2410 or newer.
+- Support for App Volumes integration with Azure Virtual Desktop, using Azure Marketplace deployment automation, is supported by App Volumes version 2410 or later.

 - The benefits of deploying App Volumes integrated with Entra ID are outlined in the Configuration Scenarios of Azure Marketplace Deployment of App Volumes Manager, allowing you to carry out App Volumes application entitlements directly from the Azure Virtual Desktop Portal.